shruti0419/shruti0419/README.md

 - 👩‍🎓 I'm a Third year engineering undergrad at College of Engineering and Technology, Bhubaneswar

-- 🔭 I’m currently working on HTML, CSS, BOOTSTRAP, JS and Reactjs
+- 🔭 I’m currently working on HTML, CSS, BOOTSTRAP, JS and Reactjs.

 - 📝 I’m currently learning ReactJs, Nextjs, Data Strutures and Algorithms using Java